angular-locale/angular-currency-code/doc/cc-module.md

+Currency Code
+===
 Simple module that contains a currency code map.